julelang/manual/src/memory/mutability.md

     println(y.slc[0])
 }
 ```
 This structure is a mutable structure because it has a field with a mutable type.
-The slice that the structure contains is mutable when the structure is copied, and if the main structure is immutable, it risks this immutability of the structure.
-This is because the mutable copy points to the same address and the changes will affect the other copy.
+The slice that the structure contains is mutable when the structure is copied, and if the main structure is immutable, it risks losing the immutability of the structure.
+This is because the mutable copy points to the same address, and the changes will affect the other copy.

 The variable `x` in the example shows the case of keeping the mutable structure in an immutable variable.
 Then the `x` variable is copied and assigned to the mutable `y` variable, but this is a risky and unsafe operation as explained.

 ## Interior Mutability
 When an instance of a struct is immutable, you cannot use it with mutable methods because this compromises its immutability guarantee.
 However, you may still need to change the fields of an immutable structure.
-For this you need to use interior mutability.
+For this, you need to use interior mutability.
 Since you cannot call a mutable method, your method will remain immutable, but thanks to interior mutability, you will be able to obtain the fields you want as mutable.

 It is recommended that fields within interior mutability not be public, although the compiler leaves this to the discretion of the developer.
-Because when interior mutability fields vary in an immutable instance, the developer using this immutable copy may encounter a change even though it does not expect a change on the copy.
+Because when interior mutability fields vary in an immutable instance, the developer using this immutable copy may encounter a change even though they do not expect a change in the copy.
 Therefore, if fields within interior mutability need to be accessible, it is recommended to use wrapper methods.

-Now let's take a look at how interior mutability is achieved.
-Actually, this is a pretty simple.
+Now, let's take a look at how interior mutability is achieved.
+Actually, this is pretty simple.
 If you are a developer who has used C++ before, you may be familiar with the `mutable` keyword in this regard.
 Similarly, Jule uses the already existing keyword mut for mutability.
 For interior mutability, the relevant field must be declared with the mut keyword.
-This means that field can exhibit interior mutability.
+This means that the field can exhibit interior mutability.

 For example:
 ```jule